0t2/mcp-typescript-starter/README.md

 npm link
 ```

-After running this, you can use `node-ts-mcp-demo` (or the name specified in the `bin` field) directly in your terminal to start the MCP server.
+After running this, you can use `mcp-typescript-starter` (or the name specified in the `bin` field) directly in your terminal to start the MCP server.

 ## Project Structure